SUT-CE-Courses/socialnetwork/syllabus.md

         <td>Fairness on Graph</td>
     </tr>
     <tr style="background-color:#ff6347">
-        <td>1404/01/31</td>
+        <td>1404/04/03</td>
-        <td colspan="4" style="text-align: center;">Midterm Exam</td>
+        <td colspan="4" style="text-align: center;">Fina Exam at 2:00 PM</td>
     </tr>
 </table>

 # Grading Policy

-- Quizes: 3 points (5 quizes each 0.75 points; the lowest score will be dropped)
-- Written Assignments: 5.6 points (each of the first four is 0.85 points, and each of the last two is 1.1 points)
-- Programming Assignments: 2.4 points (preliminary exercises: 0.4 points, and the next two exercises are each 1 points)
+- Review Quiz: 0.5 points (from the basic knowledges in Graph from slides that given to you)
+- Assignments: 7 points (each homework, contains 4 theoretical questions and 1 long practical question that covers every topics in the syllabus)
+- Research Studies: 3 points (we have 4 research studies, that we give you one, or two papers related to the topic, and ask you a very deep and detailed questions from it. you can have a printed cheetsheat but no mobile !)
+- Research Project: 2.5 points (You will be assigned a project based on the topic you chose in Esfand, along with an article and a mentor.
+In teams of three, with your mentor's guidance, you will improve the article and report your enhancements.
+The goal is not to produce a new article but to present your improvements in a structured report.)
-- Midterm Exam: 5 points (Lectures part 1,2,3,4)
+- Midterm Exam: 5 points (up to S12)
-- Final Exam: 5 points (Lectures part 4(Determinant),5,6)
+- Final Exam: 5 points (from S13 to S25)
-- Total Points: 21 points
+- Total Points: 23 points

 # Academic Dishonsty Policy